FAQs

 What is the purpose of the trial?

-The Trial will be testing a new type of network tariff and billing arrangements, which will recognise the generation and use of electricity at multiple connections/metering points on the same property.
+The trial is testing a new type of network tariff and billing arrangements, which recognise the generation and use of electricity at multiple connections/metering points on the same property.
 This will enable primary producers who have invested in their own electricity generation to maximise the benefits from that investment by notionally using the electricity they generate to power multiple loads around their property, rather than exporting any energy they can’t use at the point of generation for use by other customers.

 How will primary producers potentially benefit from the trial?

-We anticipate that the Trial will commence in late 2024 and run for 12 months, to enable TasNetworks to collect data and insights from participating customers that take into account seasonal variations in electricity usage and consumption.
+The trial commenced on 1 July 2025 and will run for 12 months, to enable TasNetworks to collect data and insights from participating customers that take into account seasonal variations in electricity usage and consumption.

 Who can participate in the trial?

-• advanced (‘smart’) meters at each connection point
+- advanced (‘smart’) meters at each connection point; and

-• each connection point served by the same electricity retailer
+- each connection point served by the same electricity retailer (Aurora Energy).

 How can I participate in the trial?